911 call of 4 slain at North Dakota business not released

 The bodies of an owner and three employees were found early Monday at RJR Maintenance and Management in Mandan, a city of 22,000 people just across the Missouri River from the state capital of Bismarck.
 Police haven't said how they were killed or suggested a possible motive, and they haven't identified any suspects.
 They have said the killer is not among the dead, but maintain that the public is not in danger.

-The Associated Press asked for audio and a transcript of the 911 call, but police denied the request, citing a provision of the state's open records law that allows authorities to withhold such information during an active investigation.
+The Associated Press and other media outlets asked for audio and a transcript of the 911 call, but police denied the requests, citing a provision of the state's open records law that allows authorities to withhold such information during an active investigation.

 Deputy Police Chief Lori Flaten did confirm that a Wednesday search in a field about half a mile from the business was related to the investigation.
 State and local police at the scene were "looking for potential evidence," she said, without elaborating.